jundalisay/superb/content/en/research/einstein/relativity/section-28.md

 <!-- We are now in a position to replace the provisional formulation of the general principle of relativity given in Section 18 by an exact formulation.  -->

-Our provisional formulation was=
+Our provisional formulation was:

 {{< q a="einbla" >}}
-All bodies of reference K, K', etc., are equivalent for the description of natural phenomena (formulation of the general laws of nature), whatever may be their state of motion
+All bodies of reference `K`, `K'`, etc., are equivalent for the description of natural phenomena (formulation of the general laws of nature), whatever may be their state of motion
 {{< /q >}}

 This now cannot be maintained because it required rigid reference-bodies as followed in Special Relativity (SR).